mickfuzz/phd4/_posts/papers/2024-2-27-paper-design-patterns-concrete-frameworks-for-PBL.md

 In computing eduction pattern based instruction has benefits of making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].

 Introduce the idea and examples of Case Studies of more specific frameworks that are more tied to the nature of the project itself - or the domain knowledge being explored (either to curricular concepts or specific design practices)

+## Putting this into practice

+When engaging students in project based work there is a value in identifying key elements and characteristics of the kinds of products, experiences of other project outcomes that are recognisable by students.

+Boiling down broad observations into a more limited, "curated" collection of characteristics as a framework or pattern collection is of value to avoid overloading students.

+Activities which building familiarity with the element of these frameworks or collections are a useful starting point to design work.
+For example:

+- analysing existing campaigns based on the framework
+- analysing popular games based a framework of common game elements.